Solartraveler/UniversalboxArm/src/apps/readme.md

 The number of colors, number of lines in a matrix and refresh rate can be configured.
 Then the duty cycle can be set for every LED.
 So this program basically provides 5 software generated PWM channels.

+## 18-dac-tester

+Tests the DAC (digital analog converter).
+Pretty simple.
+Select a 1Hz sawtooth, 1kHz sine or a 1MHz rectangle signal to be outputted to the DAC channel with a DMA transfer.
+The 1MHz is out of the limit of the DAC and will result in a triangle.